stolostron/rhacm-docs/README.md

 # Maintaining

-You can add new topics, tabs and cards to the website using Markdown files.
+You can add new topics, tabs, and cards to the website using Markdown files.
 GitHub Pages will automatically update the site when changes are detected in the repository.

 ## Add new topic